 (13) Should a dispute arise, the platform operator will review, within 4 weeks, whether the job response fills the job description.
 The platform operator will give both users involved an opportunity to submit their comments.
 After a completed review, the platform operator will decide whether the job result is accepted or rejected.
 This decision is binding for both the contractor and client.

 (14) In the case that a job response is accepted after the fact, it will be compensated according to §6.

 (1) The contractor collects the job rewards in a virtual account on the AppJobber platform.
 He may, at any time, collect the payment owed to him through the methods indicated on the platform.
 In doing so, the cost of the transaction – unless otherwise agreed – is carried by the contractor.
 Transactions to domestic banks carry no fees.
-Fees of PayPal transactions are carried by the client for invoice totals of more than 5 euro and by the contractor for less than 5 euro.

 (2) The contractor sends an invoice to the client, who then is responsible for transferring the agreed upon amount to the contractor.
 The platform operator is responsible for creating the invoice and forwarding it to the client, as a software-based billing solution.
 This way, each contractor receives their own invoice number sequence.
 The provision will be invoiced directly to the client from the platform operator.